spmallick/learnopencv/CharClassification/README.md

 `python3 generate-images.py`

+The script first generates two directories *light_background_crops* and *dark_background_crops* containing 32x32 backgrounds crops.
+It then adds text and other artifacts like blur/noise/distortion to the backgrounds.
+To regenerate all data, delete *light_background_crops* and *dark_background_crops*.

 **Step 4:**

 Training the model on the given dataset.
 A modified LeNet structure has been used to train our model, using Keras.
 This can be done with following command: